nullvaluez/Crowdstrike-Patcher/README.md

 ### Summary:
 1. **fix.bat**: Should be placed in the root of the USB drive.
 2. **createUsb.ps1**: Should be saved and run from your local machine to create the bootable USB drive.
+3. **startnet.cmd**: Automatically created by the PowerShell script and added to the Windows PE environment to run `fix.bat` from the USB root.

 This setup ensures that the USB drive is prepared correctly and that the `fix.bat` script runs automatically when the system boots from the USB drive.